2023 KIP Project"A Survey of Youth Attitudes about Agriculture and other Primary Industries Comparing Australia and Japan"

 (3) Relationship between primary industry and social problems perceived by young people

-The results are still being analyzed, and for example, we found that "Many young people consider the primary industry to be hard work," “Many young people want to be involved in agriculture as a hobby," etc.
+For example, we found that "Many young people consider the primary industry to be hard work," “Many young people want to be involved in agriculture as a hobby," etc from the survey in Japan.

 2. Interviews with Australian farmers, livestock producers, and policy makers